shrishankari/agile-scrum-practices/README.md

 - Improved sprint predictability by 30% through consistent grooming and estimation
 - Aligned 3+ squads during PI planning and achieved >95% release success rate

+📁 **Content ideas:**
+- Markdown write-ups on how you run standups, retrospectives, PI planning
+- Screenshots of Jira boards or a sprint burndown (can be redacted)
+- Templates or formats used in your work

+## 🔧 Contents
+- `/ceremonies/standup.md`: Example standup format & notes
+- `/ceremonies/retrospective.md`: Sample retrospective format
+- `/metrics/`: Templates for SLA/RLA dashboards and run review summaries